PotentialKillScreen/AGI_Fundamentals_Project/README.md

 - The code used in the project.
 (The code is heavily based on https://github.com/patrickloeber/snake-ai-pytorch?tab=MIT-1-ov-file but with some minor changes)
 - A spreadsheet with raw notes from the experiments used to produce the graphs.
 This is not cleaned up but is included for transparency.

-The results of the project was that I discovered the reward function used was more complicated than necessary.
+The results of the project were that I discovered the reward function used was more complicated than necessary.
 The inductive biases were such that punishing stalling was not necessary.